In 30 seconds

 4. Shilajit Strong Evidence

 Shilajit is a mineral-rich resin from Himalayan rock formations.
-A double-blind, placebo-controlled RCT in healthy men aged 45–55 reported a statistically significant change in total and free testosterone versus placebo over 90 days (Pandit et al., Andrologia, 2016).
+In a double-blind, placebo-controlled RCT of 75 healthy volunteers aged 45–55, purified shilajit at 250mg twice daily for 90 days was associated with a 20.45% change in total testosterone, a 19.14% change in free testosterone, and a 31.35% change in DHEA-S versus placebo (Pandit et al., Andrologia, 2016).
 This trial finding cannot be transferred as a label claim to Blue Power; Blue Power contains Shilajit 50mg per tablet, compared with 500mg/day used in this trial.

 Shilajit’s mechanism is distinct from Tongkat Ali: it works primarily through fulvic acid, which improves mitochondrial function and enhances the transport of minerals (including zinc) into cells.
-We cover the full trial figures, the funding caveat and the mechanism in the full Shilajit benefits guide.
+The limitation: we currently have 1–2 well-designed human RCTs, so the evidence base is promising but narrower than that for zinc or Tongkat Ali.

 5. Maca Root Strong Evidence